kubeflow/website/content/docs/started/workstation/minikf-gcp.md

 +++
-title = "Deploy using MiniKF on GCP" description = "Instructions for using the Google Cloud Marketplace to deploy MiniKF (mini Kubeflow) on Google Cloud Platform (GCP)." weight = 40
+title = "Deploy using MiniKF on GCP" description = "Using Google Cloud Marketplace to deploy MiniKF (mini Kubeflow) on Google Cloud Platform (GCP)" weight = 40
 +++